GreenFlag31/carousel-library/README.md

 Version 0.1.2: Adding an autoPlay feature.

+Version 0.1.6: Blocking resize event triggered at vertical scrolling on phones.

 # Report a Bug

 Please provide a detailed description of the encountered bug, including your carousel configuration and the steps/actions that led to the issue.
 An accurate description will help me to reproduce the issue.